 ArtCurrents

-ArtCurrents is popular public art placement program in which the City, in essence, leases pieces of art for use in downtown Coeur d'Alene and the Riverstone area.
+ArtCurrents is popular public art placement program in which the City, in essence, leases pieces of art for use in downtown Coeur d'Alene, the Riverstone area, and Atlas Waterfront Park.

 Below are the pieces currently on display in the ArtCurrents program.